MakeRedundant/MakeRedundant/README.md

 <h1 align="center">
-You have stumbled onto something great
+You have stumbled onto something great <br>
 Have a look around 👀 and let's Chat!💬
 </h1>